matrix-org/matrix-js-sdk/CONTRIBUTING.md

  * References to any bugs fixed by the change (in GitHub's `Fixes` notation)
  * Describe the why and what is changing in the PR description so it's easy for onlookers and reviewers to onboard and context switch.
-This information is also helpful when we come to look at this in 6 months and ask "why did we do it like that?" we have a chance of finding out.
+This information is also helpful when we come back to look at this in 6 months and ask "why did we do it like that?" we have a chance of finding out.
-      * Why is the change necessary?
-What problem does it solve?
-Why didn't it work before?
+      * Why didn't it work before?
 Why does it work now?
 What use cases does it unlock?
-      * If you find yourself adding information on how the code works or why you chose to do it the way you did, make sure this information is also written as comments in the code itself.
+      * If you find yourself adding information on how the code works or why you chose to do it the way you did, make sure this information is instead written as comments in the code itself.
       * Sometimes a PR can change considerably as it is developed.
 In this case, the description should be updated to reflect the most recent state of